I fell arse-over-tit in to coding. As it turns out, I love it. And I'm bloody good at it, too.

 I'm involved in all stages of projects from conceptualisation to delivery.

-I maintain and manage IIS servers.
+I maintained and managed IIS servers.

-I hunt ghosts.
+I hunted ghosts.

 I built rapport with clients from companies such as KPMG, Hitachi Capital, Castrol, AXA.
 I helped them scope, manage and deliver their projects on time and in budget.